 Plate compactors, also called vibratory plates, are designated for cohesive and granular soils, as well as asphalt.
 Plate compactors are an essential tool for soil compaction in the construction industry.
-Whether you are building a sidewalk or compacting asphalt, there may be problems starting up your vibratory plate costing you time and money.
-We will guide you through a few quick maintenance tips to help you repair common plate compactor issues.
+Whether you are building a sidewalk or compacting asphalt, there may be problems starting up your vibratory plate, costing you time and money.

 Plate compactor engines work with gasoline or diesel fuel moving the plate’s heavy assembly weight at a high vibration speed to develop compaction force.
 As a result, these vibrations cause forward movement.
 As a rule of thumb, the heavier the plate, the more compaction force is generated.
 The average frequency of a vibratory plate ranges from 2500vpm to 6000vpm (Vibrations Per Minute).
 Due to the nature of the equipment, it is not uncommon for plate compactors to have complications after excessive vibration.